Pageboy/pageboy.github.io/_posts/2020-08-02-downstream-to-wittenham.md

 [![St Peter's Church, Little Wittenham](/uploads/dsc6869.jpg)](/uploads/dsc6869.jpg)

-So the answer to the question seems to be that the initials are formed from the Greek word for Jesus Christ, however, I advice using Google to get the answer, becaseu there does seem to be more than one answer.
+So the answer to the question seems to be that the initials are formed from the Greek word for Jesus Christ, however, I advice using a Google search to get the answer, because there does seem to be more than one solution to this query.
 Have a [read of this Wikipedia entry](https://simple.wikipedia.org/wiki/Christogram_IHS).